-Submittal Submittal Table 2-2: Plan Identification Select Only One Type of Plan Name of RUWMP or Regional Alliance if applicable (select from drop down list) Individua al UWMP Water Supplier is also a member of a RUWMP Water Supplier is also a member of a Regional Alliance Regional Plan (RU Urban Water Management WMP) NOTES:
+Submitta Submittal Table 2-2: Plan Identification Select Only One Type of Plan Name of RUWMP or Regional Alliance if applicable (select from drop down list) Individua al UWMP Water Supplier is also a member of a RUWMP Water Supplier is also a member of a Regional Alliance Regional Plan (RU) Urban Water Management WMP) NOTES:

 Submittal Table 2-3: Supplier Identification

 Type of S upplier (select one or both)

-✓ Supplier is a wholesaler
+◄ Supplier is a wholesaler

-◄ Supplier is a retailer
+☑ Supplier is a retailer

 Fiscal or Calendar Year (select one)

 UWMP Tables are in calendar years

-◄ UWMP Tables are in fiscal years
+✓ UWMP Tables are in fiscal years

 If using fiscal years provide month and date that the fiscal year begins (mm/dd)

 7/1

-Units of measure used in UWMP (select from drop down)
+Units of r (select fr measure used in UWMP om drop down)

 Unit AF

 Units of measure (AF, CCF, MG) must remain consistent throughout the UWMP as reported in Table 2-3.

-the stand Values are rounded to the nearest 10 AF in lardized tables.
-The units of measure used in of the UWMP are millions of gallons per day
+NOTES: Values are rounded to the nearest 10 AF in the standardized tables.
+The units of measure used in the body of the UWMP are millions of gallons per day (mgd).